 Know Your Travel Profile

-Make sure that you assess your needs carefully and thoroughly.
+The private aviation market is ripe with options.
+Thoroughly assessing your needs is key to finding the option that best suits you.
 How many flight hours do you need?
-Where do you intend to fly?
-What’s your budget (both for the initial purchase and on an ongoing basis).
-Do you have any special needs, such as luggage requirements or the ability to fly two flights simultaneously, if say, you’re flying family in from various locations?
+Where do you intend to fly, and how many people and pets will be traveling with you?
+What’s your budget, for both the initial purchase and on an ongoing basis?
+Do you have any special needs, such as luggage requirements or the ability to fly two flights simultaneously, if say, you’re bringing family in from various locations?
+There are a number of data points to consider when selecting the option that best fits your needs.

 Identify the Best Type of Program for You

 Use a sharp pencil and estimate the total cost of this investment.
-Include fuel surcharges, expense increases and, in the case of fractionals, conservatively estimate the resale value of the share.
+The bottom line should include fuel surcharges, expense increases, and, in the case of a fractional purchase, a conservatively estimated resale value for the share.
+Reading the fine print before you buy is the only way to avoid unexpected costs.

 We traditionally close many deals at the end of the year.
 In doing so, we counsel our clients that there’s always time to be thorough.
 The same is true for you.